vtexdocs/dev-portal-content/docs/guides/Integration-Guides/external-marketplace-integration-guide/external-marketplace-integration-app-template.md

 - [Install VTEX IO’s Toolbelt](https://learn.vtex.com/page/setting-up-your-environment).
 - Have your VTEX Partner account in hand for step 2.

-[block:callout]
-{
-  "type": "info",
-  "body": "If you do not have access to a VTEX Account, join our [Partner Program](https://vtex.com/us-en/partner), to become a certified partner.", "title": "VTEX Partner"
+> If you do not have access to a VTEX Account, join our [Partner Program](https://vtex.com/us-en/partner), to become a certified partner.
-}
-[/block]

 ## Step 1 - Creating your repository from the template